- Hike to the south base camp of Mt. Annapurna- 10th tallest mountain in the world.

 Is Annapurna Base Camp Trek Beginner Friendly?

 Annapurna Base Camp is one of Nepal’s moderate to challenging treks, so beginner trekkers would like to know if it is ideal.
+But it is easier than the Everest Base Camp Trek and Annapurna circuit trek.
 Certain factors of the trek make the Annapurna Trek difficult for beginners.
-Here are some of the factors that make ABC for beginners.
+Here are some of the factors that make ABC ideal for beginners.

 High Altitude

-One major thing that the trekkers have to prepare for their high-altitude Annapurna Base Camp Trek is high altitude and the chance of getting altitude sickness.
+One major thing that the trekkers have to do is to prepare for high-altitude to avoid the chance of getting altitude sickness.
 They don’t have prior experience trekking at high altitudes and acclimatizing, so the illness might quickly affect them.
 If the trekkers are beginners, they should avoid the winter season especially.

 Long Duration